Giving back to a place that has given us so much is part of how we live life Alaskan.

 Giving back to four-legged friends with every pint

 Due to its overwhelming popularity, Husky IPA was added to our year-round lineup in September of 2017, with Ales for Tails returning along with it.
 The 2018 Ales for Tails program hopes to exceed 2017’s donation, and feature even more participating locations, with furry friends from Anchorage to Chicago receiving aid.
 That’s a lot of wagging tails!

 Alaska has over 6,500 miles of coastline, the most of any state in the US…

 … so healthy oceans and waterways are incredibly important to us.
 Alaskan Brewing promotes sustainable business and brewing, but we also promote sustainable living.
-That’s why Alaskan Brewing donates 1% of all proceeds from Alaskan Icy Bay IPA to promote the health and sustainability of oceans and waterways.
+To help promote the health and sustainability of our oceans and waterways, Alaskan Brewing donates 1% of all proceeds from Alaskan Icy Bay IPA to the Coastal CODE program.